 During the winter season, Arrowhead is available by guided tour only on Saturdays at 11 am.

 Children 12 and under–free

 Reservations are not required, but you can reserve your tour ahead by clicking the Book Now button.
 PLEASE NOTE: There are no discounts during Winter season.

-Parking and admission to the property are free.
+Parking and admission to the property are free, year round.
 Please park in the main lot behind the barn, and not along the road or driveways.

 The grounds and nature trail are open year round during daylight hours for walking, snowshoeing, and cross-country skiing.
 Trails are open at your own risk.
 If you bring your dog, please clean up after them.
 Please be aware that this is both an historic site and a natural habit, and do your absolute best not to disturb anything.
 No motorized vehicles allowed off the driveway or parking lot.
 No metal detectors.

-The offices of the Berkshire County Historical Society are usually open Monday-Friday from 9 am to 5 pm, though we encourage you to call ahead.
+The offices of the Berkshire County Historical Society are usually open on weekdays, though we encourage you to call ahead.
 Offices are closed state and federal holidays.
 The Margaret H. Hall Library and Archives are are generally open year-round by appointment with the curator.
 For more information, contact the curator here.

 The Berkshire County Historical Society strives to make Arrowhead as accessible as possible.
 In 2015, new pathways were installed.
 There now is level access from the parking area to the visitors center in the big red barn, and to the main house.
 The first floor of the house is accessible to wheelchairs, and photos of the second floor are available.